learn-co-curriculum/dsc-tuning-decision-trees-lab/README.md

 ## Objectives
 You will be able to:
 - Demonstrate how pruning is performed for decision trees
-- Understand and explain the role of different Decision tree hyperparameters
+- Understand and explain the role of different DT hyper-parameters
-- Select the best values for chosen hyperparameters and monitor the improvemen in performance
+- Select the best values for chosen hyper parameters and monitor the improvemen in performance

 ## Import necessary libraries